Kai-Qi/SpiderSolver/README.md

-### The codebase will be completed by December 15th.
+### The codebase will be completed before December 15th.